oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Key resolution and Trust Management

 Concrete mechanisms in regards to trust management and key resolution are out of scope of this specification.
-The following recommendations are made for specifications, profiles, or ecosystems that are planning to build on top of Attestation-Based Client Authentication:
+The following recommendations are made for specifications, profiles, or ecosystems that are planning to build on top of Attestation-Based Client Authentication.

-### Attestation Creation
+### Information gathering

-The concrete mechanism on how information about the state of a Client is collected by the Client Attester and the Attestation issued to the Client Instance is out of scope of this specification.
-It is important to note that the decision made by the CLient Attester can be based upon a combination of different statemetns and available information, it does not have to be a single statement, or a single flow.
+How information about the state of a Client is collected by the Client Attester and the resulting Attestation issued to the Client Instance is out of scope of this specification.
+It is important to note that the decision made by the CLient Attester can be based on a combination of different statements and available information sources, it does not have to be a single statement, or a single flow.

+Concrete information and flows used heavily depends on the requirements of specific deployments and use-cases and cannot easily be generalized.

-###
+### Key resolution mechanisms

+Attestation-based Client authentications can use MACs or digital signatures to protect integrity of the attestations.
+If digital signatures are used, then for most deployments there needs to be the possibility to discover the public key for verification.

+The mechanisms that are expected to be used regularly in the wild are:

+- `x5c` header parameter as defined in {{Section 4.1.6 of RFC7515}}: Trust into the Client Attestation is provided by using X.509 certificates contained in the header of each attestation
+- `kid` header parameter combined with an `iss` URL: The `iss` claim is a URL and

 # Privacy Considerations